jyarbro/SPEmailAttachmentWorkflow/README.md

 # SPEmailAttachmentWorkflow
 Allows you to email list item attachments and documents to an email recipient.

+You will need to [sign the assemblies](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/how-to-sign-an-assembly-with-a-strong-name) yourself, and build the `.wsp` package in Visual Studio on a machine that has SharePoint installed.

+Make sure you're targetting the correct assemblies for your version of SharePoint.
+I believe this code should work for SP2010 through 2016, as long as you update the `Microsoft.SharePoint` references.

 It's a farm solution, so you'll need Central Administration to install it.

 Essentially you just need to install the package on your farm, and create a workflow on any list or doc library.